 The AMOS Project

 The AMOS Project is our flagship course on how to develop real software from real requirements.
 An industry partner provides a project idea and the requirements.
 Students form teams of 7-8 people and work closely with the industry partner to turn the requirements into open source software.
 The course runs for a whole teaching term (3 months) and students release software in weekly increments (sprint size = one week).
-Together with our partner universities we develop software using distributed Scrum, in winter (Oct-Feb) and summer (Apr-Jul).
-Students are mostly computer science (Informatik) students in a Master degree program.
+We develop software using distributed Scrum, in winter (Oct-Feb) and summer (Apr-Jul).
+Students are mostly computer science (Informatik) students in a Master degree program and haul from Univ.
+Erlangen and TU Berlin, mostly.

 To get a first idea, industry partners can listen in on an AMOS demo day, the final day of the project where all student teams present their work.
 If you just missed it, you can also watch 3min.
 AMOS project reports.
 Our blog also provides a history of projects descriptions.